2025-spring-rcc-puhp-cis-csc-11/libp-deploy/FUNCTIONS.md

 1. A pointer to the string's first character

-Returns: a 64-bit integer if the string was valid, or the special number ```0x8000000000000000``` if the string was invalid.
+Returns:

+* If the string contained a valid integer: A 64-bit signed integer

+* Otherwise: The special value for an invalid integer (explained above)

 ### libPuhfessorP_parseFloat64